NNPDF/eko/doc/sphinx/source/Physics.rst

 ------------------------

-We solve the equations in Mellin-space as there multiplicative convolution is mapped onto a normal multiplication and thus the integro-differential equations are instead just normal differential equations.
+We solve the equations in Mellin-space as there multiplicative convolution is mapped onto a normal multiplication and thus integro-differential equations, such as DGLAP equations, are instead just normal differential equations.
 The Mellin transformation is given by

 .. math::